Mystic Onyx Chicken: Complete Guide

 As mentioned before, the Mystic Onyx is not a recognized breed but a hatchery mix, by cross-breeding Silkies with meat birds and selecting for dark skin and meat.
 The chickens are bred and distributed by Hoover’s Hatchery.

-Many birds of the Mystic Onyx breed have a crested comb (not all) which makes chicken keepers believe an Americana or Araucana is involved in the breeding process.
+Many birds of the Mystic Onyx breed have a crested comb (not all) which makes chicken keepers believe an Americana (a type of Easter Egger), Ameraucana or Araucana is involved in the breeding process.
 However, this is not confirmed by the hatchery and can also be brought back to its Silkies background.

 The American Poultry Association does not recognize the Mystic Onyx, so you can not enter this breed in poultry shows.